History of Derry City F.C.: The early years in the Irish League (1929–49)

 The next season saw a brief upturn in their fortunes, which could very well have been directly related to Derry's signing of the club's second superstar.
 E.D.R.
 Shearer pulled on the Derry shirt for the first time at the Coleraine Showgrounds in a career spanning eight seasons with the club.
 With three games of the 1931–32 season remaining, Derry were top of the table, level with Glentoran, but managed to lose all three games and ended up in fourth place.
 It was gutting to end the season in such a way, especially as they had scored 107 goals.
 Rumours of McCleery's demise began to circulate.
 In June 1932, McCleery was sacked despite the fact he had just had his most successful season at the helm.
 The directors also decided to introduce Derry's second strip at the end of the season – white shirts and black shorts.

-A Donegal man, Billy Gillespie, was given the nod as McCleery's replacement after 20 years playing at Sheffield United.
+A County Donegal man, Billy Gillespie, was given the nod as McCleery's replacement after 20 years playing at Sheffield United.
 Gillespie did not have a great start and could only help the club to another fourth-place finish in 1933.
 This was the second year in which ground purchase was mentioned.
 The board decided against buying Bond's Field in the Waterside as it was thought to be too far away from the fan base which had built up on the Cityside, especially in the Brandywell area.
 They had first option on Derry Celtic's old ground, Celtic Park, but hesitated on a final decision and the Gaelic Athletic Association bought it ten years later.
 They also decided not to purchase Meenan Park for £1,500.
 In 1934 the club came ninth and so the dismissal of McCleery was looking worse by the season.